vhaudiquet/ubuntu-project-docs/docs/staging/release-team/freeze-exceptions.md

 (final-freeze-exceptions)=
 ## Final Freeze exceptions

 During the Final Freeze period, extreme caution is exercised when considering exceptions, as a regression could cause a deadline to be missed, or a build to receive less testing than desired.
 A request for an exception must demonstrate strong rationale and minimal risk for the update to be considered.

 Refer to the {ref}`request-final-freeze-exception` section for additional instructions for your request bug.

 (universe-multiverse-freeze-exceptions)=
-## Exceptions for Universe/Multiverse
+### Exceptions for universe/multiverse

 The Freeze Exception process is the same for `universe`/`multiverse` as for `main`/`restricted`, except during the last week of development before the release.
 During that time, all uploads need to get approved by the Release Team.

-Refer to the {ref}`request-universe-multiverse-exception` section for additional instructions for your request bug.
+The instructions for request bugs for `universe` and `multiverse` are the same as those for Final Freeze exceptions.
+Refer to the {ref}`request-final-freeze-exception` section for details.